 Couples Therapy

-When you come to me, we begin by slowing things down and looking carefully at what has been happening between you, so you leave our first conversation with a clearer sense of what may be keeping you stuck and how things might begin to shift.
+When you come to me, we begin by slowing things down and looking carefully at what has been happening between you.
+From the very first conversation, the aim is to help you see more clearly what may be keeping you stuck — and what might begin to shift.

-Before we meet, both partners complete background questionnaires along with the Gottman Relationship Checkup.
-These help me evaluate relationship patterns, individual histories, and factors contributing to current difficulties.
+Before we meet, both partners complete background questionnaires along with the Gottman Relationship Checkup, which offers valuable insight into relationship patterns and areas of strain.

 With this foundation in place, joint sessions focus on improving communication, repairing trust, resolving resentments, and rebuilding connection while developing healthier ways of relating.